MusM Composition (Instrumental and Vocal music) / Course details

 Most taught course units are delivered via weekly seminars and/or tutorials.

 The composition portfolio is supported by one-to-one supervision and is submitted at the beginning of September.
-Part-time students may submit in either September or December following their second year of study.

 Each student meets regularly with their supervisor (for full-time students usually on a weekly basis during term-time, less frequently during vacations), allowing for in-depth exploration of ideas and intensive support for the various course units offered.